xiaofeng-10/adsp31006-timeseries/README.md

 ## Dataset
 The dataset contains 6,435 weekly sales observations across 45 stores from 2010 to 2012.

-## Time-series diagnostics
+## Analysis & Feature Engineering
-- ACF and PACF plots to analyze autocorrelation structure
+- ACF and PACF plots to analyze autocorrelation structure.
-- Seasonal decomposition to separate trend, seasonal, and residual components
+- Seasonal decomposition to separate trend, seasonal, and residual components.
-- Outlier detection using the IQR method
+- Incorporated holiday indicators as exogenous variables to capture retail demand spikes.

 ## Modeling Approach
 1. SARIMA